Results for: "tally"

 a.permutation(4) {|permutation| fail 'Cannot happen' }

-Returns a new Array containing the first n element of self, where n is a non-negative Integer; does not modify self.
+Returns a new array containing the first count element of self (as available); count must be a non-negative numeric; does not modify self:

 Builds a command line string from an argument list array joining all elements escaped for the Bourne shell and separated by a space.